Azure/FTALive-Sessions/content/avs/Scenario 3.md

-# 3. Egress from Azure VMware Solution with or without NSX-T or NVA
+# 3. Egress natively from Azure VMware Solution using NSX-T or NVA
 | Scenario | Traffic inspection requirements | Recommended solution design | Considerations | Internet Breakout |
 |---|----|---|---|---|
 | 3 | - Internet ingress <br> - Internet egress <br> - To on-premises datacenter <br> - To Azure Virtual Network <br> Within Azure VMware Solution <br>|   Use NSX-T or a third-party NVA firewall in Azure VMware Solution. </br></br>  Use Application Gateway for HTTPs, or Azure Firewall for non-HTTPs traffic. </br></br> Deploy the secured Virtual WAN hub and enable public IP in Azure VMware Solution.| Choose this option if you need to inspect traffic from two or more Azure VMware Solution private clouds. </br></br> This option lets you use NSX-T native features.
 You can also combine this option with NVAs running on Azure VMware Solution between L1 and L0. | Azure VMWare Solution